Women’s Health Education Program

 Before and After the Rebrand

-Below are some examples of the mark application.
-I used the flower part of the mark as its own graphic element and incorporated it into multiple mockups.
+Above are some examples of the mark application.
+I used the carnation petals the mark as its own graphic element and incorporated it into multiple mockups.

 For more details on the design process, flip through the brand guidelines booklet below!